ThyMYthOS/petalinux-docker/README.md

-# Encapsulate Xilinx PetaLinux tools 14.04 into docker image
+# Encapsulate Xilinx PetaLinux tools 17.04 into docker image

 ## Versions
-- PetaLinux version: 2014.4
+- PetaLinux version: 2017.4
 - Base image: Ubuntu:16.04
+- based on the project: https://github.com/xaljer/petalinux-docker

 ## Features
 - Environment variables are set, so no need to source settings.sh on launch.